 Facilities for the media

-Briefings and press conferences: One large press briefing room, along with other smaller facilities, are available for press conferences scheduled by the WTO Secretariat, ministers and other officials.
-In addition, the WTO Secretariat will organize regular briefings on key topics of interest.
+Press conferences and briefings: One large room (416 seats) and one smaller room (160 seats) will be available for press conferences and briefings scheduled by the WTO Secretariat, ministers and other officials.
+In addition, the WTO Secretariat will organize briefings on key topics of interest.

-Other facilities: 3 interview rooms with a decorative backdrop is available for sit-down TV or print interviews or for other private gatherings.
-For reserving slots at these spaces please contact firstname.lastname@example.org
+Other facilities: Four interview rooms with a decorative backdrop are available for sit-down TV or print interviews or for other private gatherings.
+For reserving slots at these spaces please contact [email protected]

-- Following the Ministerial Conference on the web: the main Conference proceedings will be webcast live in the three official languages of the WTO (English, French and Spanish).
-News items covering the latest MC11 developments will be posted regularly in the run-up to and during the Conference.
-Photos of the Conference will be provided for download several times a day on the WTO website and on Flickr.
+- Following the Ministerial Conference on the web: Opening Session, Closing Session and press conferences organized by the WTO will be webcast live in the three official languages of the WTO (English, French and Spanish).
+News items covering the latest MC13 developments will be posted regularly in the run-up to and during the Conference.
+Photos of the Conference will be provided for download several times a day on the WTO website.

-Typically at these gatherings ministers review the current work of the WTO, take decisions on issues which the WTO delegations have put before them and on occasion take action to bring new members into the WTO.
-In Buenos Aires, ministers will discuss proposals related to agriculture, fisheries subsidies, and domestic regulation of services providers.
-Other initiatives which may be discussed include possible work programmes on electronic commerce, investment facilitation, and micro, small and medium size enterprises (MSMEs).
+Typically at these gatherings, ministers review the current work of the WTO, take decisions on issues which the WTO delegations have put before them and on occasion take action to bring new members into the WTO.